 The Superfund Division Director signed an action memorandum on May 29, 2019, to document approval to conduct a time-critical removal action.
 The time-critical removal action will include removal of lead contaminated soil above 400 milligrams per kilogram (mg/kg) to 24-inches, PCB contamination above 25 mg/kg within the first 24-inches, and PCB contamination above 50 mg/kg to groundwater.
 PCB contaminated soil above 25 mg/kg will be capped.
 An Addendum to the May 29, 2019 Action Memo was signed on October 16, 2019, allowing for mitigation of the LNAPL in the northwest corner of the site via source removal and interceptor trench.

-Removal activities started on August 12, 2019, and are anticipated to last until mid-December.
+Removal activities started on August 12, 2019, and are anticipated to last until mid-December 2020 and resume in the Spring of 2021 for 4-6 weeks.